How to Boost Your Domain Authority in 2023

 The next step is to rid ourselves of those unwanted links.
 If we get rid of poor links that are affecting our DA score, then naturally that will increase domain authority.

-Just keep in mind that the DA does not improve in real time, so typically you’ll wait days or weeks to see your new score.
-That said, you’ll probably experience a ranking boost even before you see your improved score.
+Just keep in mind that the DA does not improve in real time, so typically you'll wait weeks or even months to see your new score.
+That said, you'll probably experience a ranking boost even before you see your improved score.

 In order to remove those links from your link profile, you essentially need to let Google know to discount those links.
 And you do this with their disavow tool.

 Here' what Google says about how to disavow backlinks

 Once you disavow the offending links, you'll be left with a clean link profile.

 [clickToTweet tweet="Boosting your Domain Authority begins with cleaning up your link profile.
 Use disavow tools to loose the garbage." quote="Boosting your Domain Authority begins with cleaning up your link profile.
 Use disavow tools to loose the garbage." theme="style3"]